tomarus/gosyslogd/README.md

 Unmatched messages are published to a Redis channel "logging" and stored in a PostgreSQL database in a table called "log_YYYYMM".

-Matched messages are stored in a Mongo DB capped collection.
-The name of the collection is a md5 sum of the regular expressions.
 Matched messages which are marked as important are published to Redis channel "critical".

+There is a little web interface to monitor incoming syslog messages.

+This was written a few years ago back in 2014 and is old code mostly.